Trusted by Australian Gardeners Since 2020

 Heat Resistant

-Perfect for Australian climates, loving full sun and handling temperatures over 40°C.
+Perfect for Australian climates, loving full sun and easily handling temperatures over 40°C.

 ✂ïļ